 |First Professional Degree - awarded for completion of a program that: requires at least 2 years of college work before entrance into the program, includes a total of at least 6 academic years of work to complete, and provides all remaining academic requirements to begin practice in a profession.||1.3%|

 Online Executive Assistant Programs

-In 2018-2019, 155 schools offered a executive assistant/executive secretary program of some type.
+In the 2019-2020 academic year, 141 schools offered some type of executive assistant/executive secretary program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.